levaldiv/twitter-clone/README.md

 # Twitter Clone

 This Twitter clone is a basic clone of the actual [Twitter](https://twitter.com/). </br>
-This is also my second clone created using Tailwind and other amazing tools.
-Note: will be deployed soon.
+This is also my second clone created using Tailwind and other amazing tools. <br>

+Note: Check out the deployed version [here](https://twitter-clone-orcin.vercel.app/)

 ## Notes: